emer/axon/PVLV.md

 * `Costs`: Continuous, inevitable costs, specifically Time and Effort, and lower-grade forms of pain, that animals are always seeking to minimize.
 These are not associated with phasic CSs, but rather vary as a function of motor plans (e.g., climbing a steep hill vs. walking along a flat path).
 These negative outcomes do not engage the BLA because they are not primarily CS-associated, and instead are predicted from motor-cingulate areas.

+# Giving up

+Key idea: when rew pred delta goes negative (threshold) then give up.
+Don't give up when making progress!!

+* also, what about a generic rep of proximity to reward -- VSPatch is too precise -- currently USposP is prediction but is US specific.
+USrewP or something?  need to give US more things to do to dynamically update.
+Then can use this as an additional factor in Give up.

 # References

 * Boehnke, S. E., Berg, D. J., Marino, R. A., Baldi, P. F., Itti, L., & Munoz, D. P. (2011).
 Visual adaptation and novelty responses in the superior colliculus.
 European Journal of Neuroscience, 34(5), 766–779. https://doi.org/10.1111/j.1460-9568.2011.07805.x